gogeoio/java-access-api/README.md

 This is an example of how to use **goGeo** API in Java.

-The source code is based *retrofit* rest client, this was choiced by the ease of conversion of Java Objects to JSON and vice-versa.
-How ever,  **goGeo** API can be used with any rest client.
+The source code is based on **retrofit** rest client.
+The choice was made for the provided easy conversion between Java Objects and JSON.
+However, any rest client may be used with goGeo API.

 In this example just some services was added.
 You are well come to fork this repository and improve it.